oddcamp/frontend-manual/README.md

 }
 ```

-However, if you need to adjust how the nested component behaves in context _overriding_ makes sense:
+However, if you need to adjust how the nested component behaves in a specific context, _overriding_ makes sense:

 ✅ DO:
 ```scss